mattcallow/CPC_PICOROM/readme.md

 Once you have your ROMs and your config file, run romtool.py.
 If all is well, this will produce 3 files in the build directory:

 * config.uf2
-* roms+config.uf2
 * roms.uf2

-You need to load roms+config.uf2 onto the Pico.
+You need to load config.uf2 then roms.uf2 onto the Pico.
 Follow the same steps used for the firmware upload.

-Once you have flashed the firmware and ROMs to the Pico, remove the USB cable and plug into your CPC.
+Once you have flashed the firmware, config and ROMs to the Pico, remove the USB cable and plug into your CPC.
 If all is well, the CPC should boot with the new ROMS.

 If the LED flashes on the Pico, something went wrong:
 1 flash = No active config